Important Camp Levine Information

 Full Day 9:30 AM – 3:45 PM

-Half Day 9:30 AM – 1 PM (Pre-K/K at our Strathmore MD location only)
+Half Day 9:30 AM – 1 PM (only available for Pre-K/K at MD Campus: Strathmore)

 Before Care 8 – 9:30 AM